nasa-jpl/osr-rover-code/setup/rpi.md

 Because we are using the serial port for communicating with the roboclaw motor controllers, we have to disable the serial-getty@ttyS0.service service.
 This service has some level of control over serial devices that we use, so if we leave it on it we'll get weird errors ([source](https://spellfoundry.com/2016/05/29/configuring-gpio-serial-port-raspbian-jessie-including-pi-3-4/)).

-Note that the following **may** step may stop you from being able to communicate with the RPi over serial. **Todo**: confirm this and discuss workarounds (e.g. only use ssh)
+Note that the following **may** step may stop you from being able to communicate with the RPi over serial.

 ```
 sudo systemctl stop serial-getty@ttyS0.service